-If you’ve experienced our Modern British MasterChef Cookery Experience Day with Jack Lucas you will have tasted this delicious duck dish that takes your dinner party cooking to another level.
+If you’ve experienced one of our cookery days with MasterChef finalist Jack Lucas then you may have tasted this delicious duck dish that takes your dinner party cooking to another level.

-Take your time with this beautiful dish.
+Take your time with this beautiful dish, it’s worth it.
 Prep as much as you can in advance so you can spend the precious time with your guests.

-Spend a day with MasterChef finalist – Jack Lucas on a Modern British MasterChef Cookery Experience Day
+Spend a day with MasterChef finalist – Jack Lucas on a Modern British cookery course.

 Duck breast with a five-spice honey glaze, roasted butternut squash puree, chargrilled baby leek and olive crumb